Common Questions About ADHD & Productivity Coaching

 I am trained through the Coach Approach Training Institute (CATI), an International Coaching Federation (ICF)-accredited program grounded in core coaching competencies and strengths-based practice.

 My coursework includes foundational coaching skills, strengths-based coaching, brain-based coaching, and life and ADHD coaching.
-I will complete Level 1 training in April 2026 and continue into Level 2 training, which focuses more heavily on serving clients with ADHD.
+I will complete Level 1 training in April 2026 and continue into Level 2 training, with a focus on neurodiversity.

 ICF credentialing requires both formal coursework and a significant number of paid coaching hours completed under supervision and mentorship.
 I am actively building those hours and anticipate applying for Associate Certified Coach (ACC) credentialing in 2027.